 The New Grove Dictionary of Music & Musicians, The New Grove Dictionary of Opera, The New Grove Dictionary of Jazz, The Oxford Dictionary of Music, and The Oxford Companion to Music.
 All of these are also available in print in the reference section of the Performing Arts Library.
 Oxford Music Online is an excellent complement to Classical Music Reference Library (also available through Database Finder), and the two resources should be used in tandem.

 An online bilingual dictionaries presently contains 1.2 million words and phrases (available in French, German, Italian, Spanish, Russian and Chinese).

 The dictionaries can be searched or browsed, phonetic symbols are explained, and references can be emailed or exported to bibliographical software.

 Other features include audible pronunciation, grammatical notes, guides to cultural events of each country, and hints for writing in a variety of situations and formats.
 (3 simultaneous user limit)

 Extremely useful reference source providing coverage of major topics in literary studies written by the world’s leading scholars.
-The Libraries have purchased only those entries published in 2013 and 2014.
+The Libraries have purchased only those entries published in 2013-2015.
 Click on the “unlocked” availability option on the left hand side to access the available essays.